 In addition, your earnings are limited because you have to keep signing people and moving them to Elite status.
 Other programs work on a subscription model, which means you get monthly recurring commissions.

 For this reason, I would be hesitant to recommend Yoonla as your only affiliate program.
 It might work best as a lead generation for something else.

 Coming into a digital business (without any experience) is a daunting task.

 Many people give up before even getting out of the gate.
 If you need a mentor or sponsor, it would be my privilege to partner with you on your digital adventure.

 Currently, I work with a program called Wealthy Affiliate, which teaches you how to create a profitable website / online business in ANY NICHE.
 This is very different from Yoonla’s approach which basically gives everyone the same landing page to promote.

 With Wealthy Affiliate, it’s your passion or interest that is the driving force behind your business.
-Thus, if you want to learn monetize that idea, then WA is the place.
+Thus, if you want to learn to monetize your ideas, then WA is the place.

 You will get step-by-step training, tools, support, a hosted website using WordPress and so much more.
 I invite you to join my team.
 If you do, I will personally coach you on creating a sustainable online business built around your passion or interest.

-Here’s the link again so you can read my review of Wealthy Affiliate.
+Here’s the link so you can read my complete review of Wealthy Affiliate.
 At the end of that post, there will be a link where you can join my team.